EssamMohamedAbo-ElMkarem/Face-Recognition/README.md

 # Face-Recognition
-Haar-like features are digital image features</br> used in object recognition.
-They owe their name to</br> their intuitive similarity with Haar wavelets and were used in the first real-time face detector.
+Haar-like features are digital image features used in object recognition.</br>  They owe their name to their intuitive similarity with Haar wavelets and were used in the first real-time face detector.